-Cons: This is a company with a very limited 2 refrigerator models and 3 ranges.
-Like KitchenAid, they should be focusing on apps and Wi-Fi compatibility.
-They also need to make refrigeration a priority as they outsource their two models.
+Cons: This is a company with very limited refrigerator models - two - and 3 ranges.
+They should be focusing on apps and Wi-Fi compatibility to compete with Samsung, GE, and LG.
+This will matter in the near future.

 Today, Samsung is the number 1 sold brand in the U.S. Mostly because their refrigeration is so well conceived with tons of models from French Doors to double drawers and 4-door refrigerators.

 Their cooking is surprisingly good, well styled and priced in electric, gas, and induction.
 In fact, it may be the best value on the list.
 Their dishwashers are more reliable than Mieles.

 Pros: Samsung makes some of the most advanced freestanding refrigeration.
 The 4-door flex refrigeration system is arguably the most versatile on the market.